amisstea/operator-pipelines-poc/README.md

 That's it!
 A `PipelineRun` should now be running.

 ## Running the Red Hat Certification Pipeline

+The Red Hat certification pipeline is meant to be triggered by a GitHub pull request.
+By default it will always upload test results to AWS S3 as well as create status checks for the commit in GitHub.

 1. [Optional] Expose your local CRC cluster to the internet, if necessary.
    Tools such as [ngrok](https://dashboard.ngrok.com/get-started/setup) are